-A total of 287 properties sold in the Victoria Real Estate Board region this April, 58.8 per cent fewer than the 696 properties sold in April 2019 and 52.8 per cent fewer than the previous month of March 2020.
-Sales of condominiums were down 64 per cent from April 2019 with 73 units sold.
-Sales of single family homes were down 55.8 per cent from April 2019 with 163 sold.
+A total of 1,116 properties sold in the Victoria Real Estate Board region this April, 288.9% more than the 287 properties sold in April 2020, but 4.9% fewer than the previous month of March.
+Sales of

 Parksville / Qualicum